-Sea Turtles - Marine life in El Nido
+Sea Turtles in El Nido: A Marine Marvel

-Size: The Leatherback turtle which is the biggest species of sea turtles can grow up to 1.8 meters.
+- Size: The Leatherback turtle, the largest species, can grow up to an impressive 1.8 meters.

-Unfortunately all sea turtles are listed as endangered.
-The Hawksbill sea turtle is even listed as critically endangered.
-They are slaughtered for their shell, eggs, meat and skin.
+Regrettably, all sea turtle species are classified as endangered, with the Hawksbill sea turtle listed as critically endangered.
+These magnificent creatures face threats due to the demand for their shells, eggs, meat, and skin.

 Turtles grace many dive sites, but Nat Nat and Helicopter Island stand out as particularly promising locations.

 Nat Nat: Home to Lolo, a majestic Green Sea Turtle, Nat Nat offers a mesmerizing sight.
 Lolo often seeks shelter under a rock or enjoys cleaner wrasse services, resembling a living dinosaur.
 A teenage green Sea Turtle occasionally accompanies Lolo in the background, creating a captivating spectacle.